Computer Programming and Analysis

 With respect to the failed course(s), the student:

-- Must have evidence of passing at least one scheduled evaluation in the course worth a minimum of 15% of the total course grade (excluding group evaluations).
+Must have passed (minimum 60%) in at least one scheduled evaluation in the course worth a minimum of 15% of the total course grade.

 For more information, visit the College Policies Procedures, Practices and Guidelines webpage then click on the Academic Administration side tab and search for the document entitled “Clearance of Academic Deficiency”.